Dealing with customers

-Follow-up.
-Contact the customer within an agreed time-frame to ensure the problem was resolved.
+- Follow-up.
+Contact the customer within an agreed time-frame to make sure the problem was resolved.

 Fair Trading complaint handling service

-If after trying to settle the matter a customer is still unhappy, the customer can approach Fair Trading for assistance.
-Fair Trading provides information and assistance in negotiating a resolution to disputes and will usually contact your business by phone and attempt to sort out the problem.
+If a customer is still unhappy, they can reach out to NSW Fair Trading for assistance.
+Fair Trading provides information and assistance in negotiating a resolution and will usually contact your business by phone and attempt to sort out the problem.

 What are the facts about complaints?